Comprehensive Treatment of the Shoulder

 Course Description

 The shoulder is one of the most difficult joints to treat because the true cause of the problem is often missed.
-This course provides you with a systematic approach to find the true driver of the problem and help your patients return to a high level of function.
+This course will provide you with a systematic approach to find the true driver of shoulder dysfunction as well as an entirely unique way to treat the shoulder girdle complex and help your patients quickly return to a high level of function.
+We'll focus on the concept of hypo-hyper compensation, while incorporating joint mobilizations in ways not often shown.
+Plus you'll learn myofascial release, taping techniques and a fresh way to look at muscle re-education and strengthening of the shoulder!

-As with all of our manual therapy courses, this course is at least 75% hands-on lab, and will give the clinician hands-on skills they use immediately upon their return to the clinical setting.
+As with all our manual therapy courses, this course is at least 75% hands-on lab, and will give you skills you can use immediately upon returning to the clinic.

 At the completion of this seminar, the participant will be able to: